Suicide in Ireland: Statistics

+In 2020, 504 people in Ireland died from suicide.
+72.6% of these deaths by suicide were males.
+Suicide was the leading cause of death in Ireland in 2020 for those aged from 15 to 34 years old.
+The greatest proportion of these deaths by suicide in Ireland in 2020 were aged between 40 and 44 years old, at a proportion of 12.3% of the overall suicide rate in Ireland for that year.
+The proportion of deaths due to suicide for females rose by 8.6% between 2012 and 2020, with females accounting for over a quarter of suicides in Ireland in 2020.
+Seven in every ten of the 504 people who died by suicide in Ireland in 2020 were 35-years-old and over.

+Research from Trinity College Dublin in 2024 stated that the suicide rate in Ireland is being underestimated by between 20 and 25%.
+This is because the burden of proof for a registered suicide in Ireland is higher than in other countries such as England and Wales.

 Common methods

 A national study in Ireland in 2001, showed the most common method that people used to suicide in Ireland is hanging (Departments of Public Health, 2001; Biddle et al., 2010).

 Other suicide methods commonly used in Ireland included drowning, shooting, and overdose respectively (Departments of Public Health, 2001).

 Gender

 For gender, males were more likely to kill themselves in a more violent way such as hanging or shooting, while females were more apparent to drown, overdose or poison themselves in order to suicide (Departments of Public Health, 2001).

+79% of those who died by suicide in Ireland in 2022 were registered as males, while 21% were registered as females.

 Age

 For ages, younger people aged 15–24 were more likely to use hanging to suicide, while adults aged 25–34 years old were found more common in drug overdose and self-poisoning (Arensman et al., 2016).
 Therefore, the population of suiciding by hanging would reduce when people got older, and yet increased in firearms suicide (Arensman et al., 2016).